ubc-library-rc/citizen-science-tools/content/introduction.md

 Citizen Science is an umbrella term for activities that bring the general public into the process of scientific inquiry.
 It is often used to refer to data collection, organization, or analysis activities where the primary contributors are not professionally trained or actively practicing scientists.

 The philosophy behind Citizen Science is rooted in a few core ideas:
-* access to knowledge is unequally distributed and both knowledge creation and dissemination is restricted to those with resources
+* access to knowledge is unequally distributed and both knowledge creation and dissemination is restricted to those with resources;
 * both the production of research and dissemination of research should be made accessible to the public generally;
 * publicly funded research in particular belongs to citizens;
 * pragmatically, it is impossible for scientists to ask some questions or collect some kinds of data with the financial, physical, and time resources that they have without the help of crowdsourcing or shared computational infrastructure.